What is the RSI indicator?admin 4 September 2021

 Support and resistance levels in the RSI indicator

 The downward and upward trend of the market plays a significant role in determining the performance of RSI.
-In a bullish market, the RSI fluctuates between 40 to 90.
+In a bullish market, the Relative Strength Index fluctuates between 40 to 90.
 The range of 40-50, in this case, acts as support levels.
 In a bearish market, this indicator fluctuates between 10-60.
 Resistance levels, in this case, will be between 50-60.
 In fact, all of these ranges may vary depending on the settings and the strength of the main process.

-The RSI indicator is one of the most suitable indicators for technical analysis of market movements.
+The RSI indicator (Relative strength index) is one of the most suitable indicators for technical analysis of market movements.
 Using this indicator, you can predict the bearish or bullish trends of a market in the near future.
 True predictions will give your trading positions more credibility.
 As we advised many times, do not rely on just one method and use this method in combination with others.
 What distinguishes your trades in the meantime is choosing a broker that can provide appropriate and diverse services in the market.
 Our offer is always the DeltaFX broker.